-"Apple Mobile Device USB Driver is missing on my PC, so I can't get iTunes to recognize my iPhone 7.
+"Apple Mobile Device USB Driver is missing on my PC, so I can't get iTunes to recognize my iPhone.
 I have Windows 10(version 1809) 64 bit.
-Can anyone tell me how I can reinstall just Apple Mobile Device USB Driver?
-I don't want to reinstall iTunes, which will remove everything in my iTunes library."
+But I don't want to reinstall iTunes because it will remove everything in my iTunes library.
+Can anyone tell me how I can reinstall just the Apple Mobile Device USB Driver?"

-iTunes is complicated, CPU-hogging, and prone to stopping working because of various errors.
-If you need to move files between computer and iPhone, iPad, iPod Touch, why not switching to an easier solution: FonePaw DoTrans.
+iTunes is complicated, CPU-hogging, and prone to stopping working as it often encounters various errors.
+In fact, if you need to move files between computer and iPhone, iPad, iPod Touch, there are many other handy alternatives to iTunes.
+And why not switching to an easier solution: FonePaw DoTrans.

 How Does DoTrans Work?

-You have been using a workable USB cable and the USB port on your PC is not faulty.
+- You have been using a workable USB cable.
+And ensure the USB port on your PC is not faulty.

-You have tried to unplug your iPhone, iPad, iPod out of the computer and then re-plug it in.
+- You have tried unplugging your iPhone, iPad, iPod out of the computer and then re-plug in.

 If you have done all the things above right and yet you still cannot see the Apple USB driver or have trouble in getting your device detected by the computer, keep reading.

 If Apple Mobile Device USB Driver is missing in Device Manager, here is the first method you can try to download and install it.
 This method only works if iTunes on the computer is downloaded from the Microsoft Store.
-If your iTunes is downloaded from Apple, try method 3.
+If your iTunes is downloaded from Apple's official site, try method 3.